Our Story

 Locally Crafted

-From our first rough sketches, inspired by the landscape of 1066 country and proximity to Battle Abbey, the cabins have become a collaborative effort that’s evolved with each person involved.
+From our first rough sketches, inspired by the High Weald landscape and our proximity to Battle Abbey, the cabins have become a collaborative effort that’s evolved with each person involved.
 A whole cast of local craftspeople, tradespeople, artists and artisans have left their stamp on it.

 From Tom the joiner who painstakingly created the arched doors and circular windows as a nod to the Abbey to Clair who has beautifully told the story of each cabin in stained glass.